Aggregating data in Health Connect can include basic aggregations or aggregating data into buckets. The following workflows show you how to do both.

 }

-Statistical aggregation will compute the minimum, maximum, or average values.
+Statistical aggregation computes the minimum, maximum, or average values of records with samples.

 suspend fun aggregateHeartRate(